Dhyey-Ravaliya/py-To-Do-List/README.md

-Hwile using this file download that "tasks.txt" or make one of your own to store the tasks in it
+While using this file download that "tasks.txt" or make one of your own to store the tasks in it